hep-mh/acropolis/README.md

 # Supported platforms

-ACROPOLIS has been tested on the following platforms (but lets be honest, it should run on every OS with a Python implementation)
+ACROPOLIS has been tested on the following platforms and architectures (but lets be honest, it should run on every OS with a Python implementation)

 | OS              | Version   | Arch   |
 | --------------- | :-------: | :----: |